-The Behavior Problems Inventory (BPI) is an informant-based behavior rating instrument to assess maladaptive behaviors in persons with intellectual and developmental disabilities (IDD), including autism spectrum disorder (ASD).
+The Behavior Problems Inventory (BPI) is an informant-based behavior rating instrument to assess maladaptive behaviors in persons with intellectual and developmental disabilities (IDD), including autism spectrum disorder (ASD) for young children to adults.
 The BPI measures in some detail the frequency of occurrence and the seriousness of three common types of troublesome behaviors: self-injurious behavior, stereotyped behavior, and aggressive/destructive behavior.

 Two versions of the BPI exist in several languages: